 Cassinomagus, an ancient Gallo-Roman site

 The Cassinomagus thermal baths are one of the best-preserved ancient archaeological sites in Europe!
-The park is a great place to visit with the whole family, and will appeal to young and old alike, providing a good visual backdrop for imagining what life was like for the colonised Gauls who, after the Celtic period, were finally able to enjoy the luxurious lifestyle brought to them by the rich Roman conquerors.
+This park is a great place to visit with the whole family, and will appeal to young and old alike, providing a good visual backdrop for imagining what life was like for the colonised Gauls who, after the Celtic period, were finally able to enjoy the luxurious lifestyle brought to them by the wealthy Roman conquerors.

 The Cassinomagus site is open to visitors on Wednesdays, Thursdays and Fridays, and at weekends between 10am and 6pm.